wchorski/dg-pywrite/src/site/notes/developer/ReactJS/React Click Off to Close Drawer.md

 ---
-{"dg-publish":true,"permalink":"/developer/ReactJS/React Click Off to Close Drawer/","noteIcon":""}
+{"dg-publish":true,"permalink":"/developer/ReactJS/React Click Off to Close Drawer/"}
 ---

-I'm integrating a shopping cart into my [[developer/ReactJS/ReactJS\|developer/ReactJS/ReactJS]] app.
+I'm integrating a shopping cart into my [[developer/ReactJS/ReactJS\|ReactJS]] app.
 For modern user experience, I want the side cart to close if the user clicks off of the cart menu.

-The solution was to use React's [[[useCallback – React](https://react.dev/reference/react/useCallback\|useCallback Hook]]) with a global context boolean
+The solution was to use React's [useCallback Hook](https://react.dev/reference/react/useCallback) with a global context boolean

 ```tsx
 const [toggleNav, setToggleNav] = useState(false);